Abdul-Rehman2005/ir-Quality-Prediction-Dashboard/README.md

 The model performs well with a typical R² of around 0.99 and low error (MSE ~1.7), making it highly reliable for predictions on known data patterns.

+Dataset Description
+The dataset used for training includes air pollution records for 6 major cities.
+Each row contains:

+Concentrations of key pollutants: CO, NO₂, SO₂, PM2.5, PM10, O₃

+Date features: year, month, day, weekday

+Target variable: AQI (Air Quality Index)

+Each city has about 9,000 records, which ensures the model is trained with sufficient local data.

+How It Works
+User selects a city from the sidebar.

+Pollutant levels can be adjusted using sliders.

+The trained model takes these inputs and predicts the AQI.

+The dashboard displays:

+Predicted AQI value

+Health condition message based on the AQI

+Line graph of monthly average of any selected pollutant

+Model evaluation scores (MSE and R²)

+Pollutant contribution in the form of bar and pie charts

+Optional: Users can expand a section to view the actual data being used.

 License
 This project is released under the MIT License.
 You can use, modify, and distribute it as needed.